iechor/docs/content/network/drivers/ipvlan.md

 #### VLAN ID 40

-If a user does not want the driver to create the VLAN sub-interface, it needs to exist before running `docker network create`.
+If a user does not want the driver to create the VLAN sub-interface, it needs to exist before running `iechor network create`.
 If you have sub-interface naming that is not `interface.vlan_id` it is honored in the `-o parent=` option again as long as the interface exists and is up.

 Links, when manually created, can be named anything as long as they exist when the network is created.
-Manually created links do not get deleted regardless of the name when the network is deleted with `docker network rm`.
+Manually created links do not get deleted regardless of the name when the network is deleted with `iechor network rm`.

 ```console
 # create a new sub-interface tied to dot1q vlan 40